By Brian Saady

 Amani Sawari, the official media spokesperson of Jailhouse Lawyers Speak, explained a great deal about the current national prison strike.
 She detailed the scale of this strike, what prompted it, the prisoners' demands, prison profiteering, which private companies use this exploitative labor, and much more.

+Matthew Dunlap is Maine's Secretary of State.
+He also served on the Trump administration's Presidential Advisory Commission on Electoral Integrity.
+It was formed in the aftermath of Trump's claim that 3-5 million illegal votes were cast for Hillary Clinton.
+In this episode, Dunlap details that there was an obvious mandate to manufacture evidence of voter fraud.
+Independent-minded members, such as Dunlap, were stonewalled by the commission.
+You'll be alarmed by the details.
+He eventually sued the government to simply be allowed to participate in the commission.
 In this interview, he went in-depth about the legal battles, debunked the myth of widespread voter fraud, and called out the political operatives who are creating this false narrative.
 Also, Dunlap's legal challenge prevailed in the courts.
 As a result, we can all view the documents from the commission, which prove that it was driven by a clear political agenda, not the truth.

+Philip Mattera is the Research Director and the Director of the Corporate Research Project.
+He's also the author of the "Dirt Diggers Digest" blog, which focuses on corporate crime.
 He explained the extent and harm from corporate crime, along with how to properly research this subject via the free online tools of his non-profit organization.
 He also went into length about the subject of wage theft, which is much more prevalent than most people realize.

+Toby Muse is a journalist, foreign correspondent, documentary filmmaker, and upcoming author.
+His work has been featured in The Guardian, The New York Times, Los Angeles Times, Daily Beast, CNN, Vice, and many more.
 Toby has reported on a number of issues in Colombia for nearly two decades.
 In this episode, he covered a range of topics, such as "The Caravan of Death," right-wing death squads, communist rebels, record cocaine production, and much more.

 Brian gives some background on Scott Pruitt's career before his time as the head of the EPA.
 He also examines several of the ethical scandals committed by Pruitt.
 They range from bizarre, selfish, extravagant, corrupt, and potentially criminal.
 Brian also provides insight on whether Pruitt's resignation will improve the integrity of the agency.